 Tuesday night, that is.
 American Idol night.

-Let us take a break from Nittany Lion incarcerations, injuries, and insipidness over the Paterno situation; a break from the politics of Pennsylvania and the nation; a break from all else that is pressing on our cerebral cortices; and let’s get down to what is truly important: American Idol!
+Let us take a break from Nittany Lion incarcerations, injuries, and insipidness over the Paterno situation; a break from the politics of Pennsylvania and the nation; a break from all else that is pressing on our cerebral cortices; and let’s get down to what is truly important: American Idol taking place at the iconic TD Garden!

-OK, I’m over the top there.
+OK, I’m over the top there. ????? ???? ????
 But I just got done paying some bills and I’ve got heartburn.
+But to compensate that, I’d gotten a mail from the people I asked to compose some custom songs.
+I was glad that I’d be getting them later this week and was excited.

 I’ll get over it.